Author: James R. Hamill

 The mechanics of the deduction are not that difficult, but the deduction either phases out or may be limited if taxable income exceeds a threshold amount.
 For service businesses the deduction can be lost when income reaches the end of the phase-out range.
 For non-service businesses the deduction may be limited based on the W-2 wages paid from the business or a combination of W-2 wages and unadjusted basis of property used in the business.

 It may not be clear whether a business is a service business.
 It may also be possible to plan to maximize the deduction when the taxpayer is otherwise in the phase-out range.
-This session will discuss those issues, and many others, to allow you to properly advise clients.
-Join Jim Hamill, CPA, Ph.D., for a look at how this deduction works and answers to your clients' questions about this money-saving opportunity for Schedule C filers and those in certain LLCs, S corps and partnerships.
+This course will discuss those issues, and many others, to allow you to properly advise clients.
+Join Jim Hamill, CPA, Ph.D., for a look at how this deduction works and how to answer your clients' questions about this money-saving opportunity for Schedule C filers and those in certain LLCs, S corps and partnerships.

-Who Should AttendCPAs, EAs, tax preparers and other tax professionals with responsibility for advising clients with business income on their tax returns.
+Designed ForCPAs, EAs, tax preparers and other tax professionals with responsibility for advising clients with business income on their tax returns.

 NASBA Field of Study